learn-co-curriculum/dsc-filtering-lab-v2-4/README.md

-## Select all columns for each planet whose mass is greater than 1.00
+## Select the name and mass of each planet whose mass is less than or equal to 1.00

 ```python